TotalMiner/ProjectOSRS/README.md

 # ProjectOSRS
-A project to port all or most of OSRS items to a Total Miner: Forge mod.
+A project to port all or most of OSRS items to a Total Miner mod.

 ## Releases
 This project isn't currently ready for release, but will be in the coming weeks.
 Stay tuned.